mortezakowkabi/jcb-persian-documentation/031-Automatic-import-of-custom-code-during-compilation-in-JCB.md

 To test the feature:

-1. Open your Joomla site’s root directory in a code editor.
+1. Open your Joomla site's root directory in a code editor.
-2. Navigate to `administrator/components/com_demo` (assuming you’re using the **Demo Component**).
+2. Navigate to `administrator/components/com_demo` (assuming you're using the **Demo Component**).
 3. Open a main PHP file such as `index.php`.
 4. Add some simple custom scripting or comments.